SegGroup: Seg-Level Supervision for 3D Instance and Semantic Segmentation: Experiments

 \subsection{Ablation Study}

-We also compare the annotation quality of locations between manual labeling by annotators and mechanical labeling from the ground-truth point-level labels.
-Following the settings in Sec.~\ref{ins_seg}, we employed PointGroup~\cite{jiang2020pointgroup} to train a point cloud instance segmentation model based on the generated pseudo point-level labels.
-Table~\ref{label_type} shows the point cloud instance segmentation results under various annotation manners on the ScanNet validation set.
-For mechanical seg-level labels generated from Top-N segments, we choose to annotate one point randomly in the range of its Top-N largest segments.
-As human annotators may not accurately choose the largest segment for every instance, the results are similar with the Top-3 segments selected by machines.
-Moreover, for the labels generated mechanically, the performance is similar for Top-1 and Top-3 labeling strategies.
-Therefore, seg-level labels are practical for annotators to click on one point as the location on the most representative segment of an instance in 3D scene.
+Before manual labeling started, we first generated various types of weak labels from ground-truth strong labels and conducted experiments to compare their performance.
+We employed PointGroup~\cite{jiang2020pointgroup} and KPConv~\cite{thomas2019kpconv} to train a point cloud instance segmentation model and a point cloud semantic segmentation model based on the generated point-level pseudo labels from our SegGroup.
+The Mechanical part of Table~\ref{label_type} shows the point cloud instance and semantic segmentation results under various annotation manners on the ScanNet validation set.
+For mechanical seg-level labels generated from Top-$N$ segments, we choose to annotate one point randomly in the range of Top-$N$ largest segments for each instance.
+The results show that larger segments can yield better performance.
+We follow these experimental results to design our manual annotation rule as annotating on the largest segment of an instance as the most representative segment.

+We also compared the annotation quality between manual labeling by annotators and mechanical labeling from the ground-truth point-level labels in Table~\ref{label_type}.
+Compared to mechanical annotations, the results of manual annotations are slightly worse but comparable.
+Therefore, our manual labeling strategy for seg-level labels is practical for future applications.
+Moreover, we find that for mechanical annotations the results of Top-3 are better than Top-1 on semantic segmentation, while worse on instance segmentation.
+Top-3 annotations can increase variety in seg-level labels across instances, while lower the labeling quality of each instance.
+The results show that semantic segmentation supervision benefits more from labeling variety across instances, while instance segmentation is more sensitive to instance-specific labeling quality.